in-oleynikov/arxiv_title_generation/README.md

-# arxiv_title_generation
+# Arxiv title generation
+This is final project at Samsung NLP course.
-Title generation of the article from the given abstract of article
+Task is to generate title of arxiv article from the given abstract.
+In other words to summarize abstract.
+Based on the task type of summarization is abstractive.